 I am 6 years old and 73 pounds of Bulldog muscle.
 My family decided it was time for me to join rescue.
 Mom put me in a crate and was crying, and I was just looking around, not really knowing what to do.
 You see, my parents said I love to play a special game, …

 Unfortunately, hundreds of Bulldogs are lost, abandoned, taken to animal shelters, or surrendered to rescues every year.
-That number continues to grow due to the breed’s popularity, 4th most popular according to the American Kennel Club, and the dramatic increase of irresponsible and unethical breeders.
+That number continues to grow due to the breed’s popularity and the dramatic increase of irresponsible and unethical breeders.

 Lone Star Bulldog Club Rescue accepts Bulldogs from owners who can no longer keep them, as well as retrieves Bulldogs from shelters and other undesirable situations.
 Typically, there are close to 65 dogs in the group’s care at any given time.
 Each Bulldog in the program is lovingly cared for in a foster home until the perfect forever family for that specific dog is found.

 Our goal is to make the best rescue match taking into consideration the Bulldog’s background and your family’s needs.
 Every Bulldog is different: personality, temperament, energy, comfort with kids and other animals, medical needs and more.
 We take all these factors into consideration when making a forever-home match.

 Adoption is a coordinated process between the coordinators, fosters and applicant.
 We can’t force you to adopt a certain dog, no more than you can demand to adopt a certain dog.
 We work together with our knowledge of the dog to find the best home.
 When you apply, you might have a particular dog in mind.
 But please understand, that dog may already be in the process of being adopted by an approved family who has been waiting weeks to be matched with the right dog.